 - Preheat oven to 400.

-- Cut peppers in half top to bottom.
-Carefully remove the stem, seeds, and whitish membranes.
+- Prepare the peppers by cutting them in half lengthwise.
+Then carefully remove the seeds and whitish membranes.
 Place pepper halves face up in a 9×13 baking dish.
-Add just enough water to just cover the bottom of the pan (this will help the peppers to cook).

-- Divide the mixture evenly among the 8 pepper halves.
+- Scoop the quinoa mixture evenly among the 8 pepper halves.

-- Serve with toppings such as cilantro, sour cream, onions, and/or avocado.
+- Serve with toppings such as cilantro, sour cream, onions, and/or avocado/guacamole.